bluegraybox/Chicken-n-Egg/narrative.md

 ### Community

-The other little plug I'll make is for the Erlang community.
+The other thing about foreign travel is the people you meet.
+I'd like to make a little plug for the Erlang community.
 It's still small enough to be awesome.
 Just lurk on the erlang-questions mailing list, and you can learn a ton.
 There are some really sharp people on it, and the discussions are a fascinating mix of academic and practical.
 You see threads that wander from theoretical computer science to implementation details to performance issues.

-## What you need to wrap your head around

-Ok, you're sold, you're going to sink a chunk of time into learning Erlang.
-Again, Erlang is pretty foreign, especially if it's your first functional language.
+## Ah-ha!
+Moments

-It's not that it's really more complicated than other languages; it's just a different way of doing things.
+Like I said, Erlang has a different way of doing things.
+It's not that it's all that more complicated than other languages, but it's definitely different.
+So I'm going to talk about some of the ah-ha! moments - the conceptual breakthroughs - that made learning it easier.
-So what are some of the stumbling blocks, the cultural differences that you need to wrap your head around?

 ### Syntax

-I'll start with the syntax, which is probably the least significant weirdness, but it's the first thing that people tend to get hung up on.
+I'll start with the syntax, which is probably the least important difference, but it's the first thing that people tend to get hung up on.
 They look at Erlang code, and they're all like, "Where are the semicolons?
 What are all these commas doing here?
 Where are the curly braces?"
 It all seems bizarre and arbitrary.
 It's not.
 It's just not like C.

 What helped me get used to Erlang's syntax was realizing that what it looks like is English.
 Erlang functions are like sentences: You have commas between lists of things, semicolons between clauses, and a period at the end.
 Header statements like `-module` and `-define` all express a complete thought, so they end with a period.
 A function definition is one big multi-line sentence.
 Each line within it ends with a comma, function clauses end with a semicolon, and there's a period at the end. `case`, `if`, and `fun` blocks are like mini function definitions: They separate their conditions with semicolons and end with `end`. `end` *is* the puctuation; you don't put another semicolon before it.
 After `end`, you put whatever punctuation would normally go there.